Tubular Bells III

 Tubular Bells III is the eighteenth studio album by English guitarist, songwriter, and producer Mike Oldfield.
-It was released on 31 August 1998 by Warner Music UK and is the third installment in his Tubular Bells album series, following Tubular Bells (1973) and Tubular Bells II (1992).
-After relocating from England to the Spanish island of Ibiza, Oldfield started work on the album and gained inspiration to incorporate electronic music from the island's local bars and clubs.
+It was released on 31 August 1998 by Warner Music UK as the third instalment in his Tubular Bells album series.
+After relocating from England to the Spanish island of Ibiza in 1996, Oldfield started work on the album and gained inspiration to incorporate electronic music from the island's local bars and clubs.

 Background

 By mid-1996, Oldfield had put his Buckinghamshire home for sale and relocated to the Spanish island of Ibiza, setting up a recording studio at Casa Atlantis, a cliffside home in Es Cubells which he designed on a virtual reality simulator on his computer and had it built from scratch.
 With Ibiza being a major club destination, he became inspired by the electronic and dance music that local DJs were playing and decided to make a dance version of the familiar opening to "Tubular Bells (Part One)", which he used with a Nord Lead synthesiser and used the "caveman" beat from "Tubular Bells (Part Two)".
 Oldfield liked the results, which persuaded him to make a third Tubular Bells album, following Tubular Bells (1973) and Tubular Bells II (1992).
 Despite not having a recording contract at the time, Oldfield secured a new deal with Warner Music UK by informing the label that he wished to start work on a third Tubular Bells album.

 Oldfield later admitted that Ibiza's hedonistic lifestyle was a negative influence on him and succumbed to alcohol and drugs.
 In one incident, he was caught driving while twice over the legal alcohol limit and received a one-year driving ban.
 In April 1998, Oldfield left Ibiza and returned to live at Roughwood Croft, his home in Chalfont St. Giles, Buckinghamshire, which he had bought in the late 1980s.
 He then finished recording Tubular Bells III in London until June 1998.
 In August, he put his Ibiza home, two cars, and powerboat for sale for £2 million.
 The home was bought by Noel Gallagher.